project-lv/penal-codes/src/Chapter_5.md

 - Officers must field-test substances before citation when possible.
 - Evidence should be documented using bagged and labeled chain-of-custody logs.
-- Medical use of Schedule II–V substances is exempt with valid prescription.
+- Medical use of Schedule II–V substances is exempt with a valid prescription.
 - Distribution charges require physical handoff, controlled buy, or clear intent evidence.